 Along the way he also earned his college diploma in police foundations.
 But he did not want to become a cop and credits his mother with finding his career path outside of boxing.
 “There’s power in compassion and there’s power in forgiveness.
 Those are probably the greatest lessons she taught me growing up,” Tony says.

 He became a substance abuse counselor at a boys group home, going toe-to-toe with kids he sees reflected in his own darker days.
-Managed by his father, Jorge, Tony is preparing for his next bout coming soon under a new contract signed with Liveco Boxing.
+Tony is managed by his father, Jorge Luis, and signed with Liveco Boxing in November 2016.

 WBC Continental Americas Junior Welterweight Title

 78-26 Record over 104 Amateur Fights

 Three National Silver Medals and Two Bronze Medals